apache/cassandra-java-driver/README.md

 [com.datastax.oss]: http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.datastax.oss%22

+## Compatibility

+The driver is compatible with Apache Cassandra® 2.1 and higher, and DataStax Enterprise 4.7 and higher.

+It requires Java 8 or higher.

+If using DataStax Enterprise, the [DataStax Enterprise Java driver](http://docs.datastax.com/en/developer/java-driver-dse/latest) provides more features and better compatibility.

+Disclaimer: Some DataStax/DataStax Enterprise products might partially work on big-endian systems, but DataStax does not officially support these systems.

 ## Migrating from previous versions

 Java driver 4 is **not binary compatible** with previous versions.
 However, most of the concepts